-For the most part, loon-watt lights should maintain a distance of around 3 feet (1 meter) from the tops of the plants.
-Air-cooled lights make the acceptable distance range between 18 and 24 inches (45-60 cm).
+For the most part, HPS lights should maintain a distance of around 3 to 4 inches per 100 watt from the tops of the plants.
+Air-cooled lights make the acceptable distance range between 2 and 3 inches per 100 watt.

-Water-cooled lights make the acceptable distance about 12 inches (30 cm) or even less from the plant tops.
+Water-cooled lights make the acceptable distance about 2 inches or even less per 100 watt from the plant tops.
 With light movers, you can move the lights closer or farther away depending on your preference.

 Don’t stress out your plants.
 If your plant gets too warm, photosynthesis is impacted, enzymes activity decreases, and fewer proteins are produced.
 Some proteins even break down.
 If this continues long enough, your plant can die.

 This rarely happens to outdoor grown plants because we are referring to temperatures greater than 105 degrees.
 However, this can occur in indoor setups if you are not paying attention.